klisura-code/LLM-Access-Control-Datasets/README.md

 - **Spider** — Yale NLP Group (Yu et al., 2018)
 - **BIRD** — Singapore Management University (Liang et al., 2023)

-Access-control extensions, policies, and ground-truth computations were developed by **Đorđe Klisura** (UTSA, 2025).

 ---

 *For questions or contributions, please open an issue or pull request.*